Early Stage Startup Marketing Tips

 I know some people have negative feelings about ads but they are a fast and in most cases, guaranteed-results way to gain traffic.
 It’s a good thing to invest in before other promotion activities start bringing a non-stop user flow.

 I’d highly recommend that you set up quality analytics before proceeding with ads.
 By quality, I mean that you not only track the total number of visitors to your site but also see conversion rates (a number of signups, for example) for each traffic source, be it Adwords or Reddit.
 It’d also be great to track referral paths for every visitor you get so that afterward you will be able to make a deeper analysis of churn rates, LTV, etc.

 We got inspired to try the paid discovery on this site after coming across this success story and thought we’d enjoy the same magic results.

 The campaign lasted for three weeks with the $50 budget for each week and we rotated ads for the app landing page and blog posts.

 The results: 1,200 visits and an average CPV of 13¢.
 Unfortunately, of all the visitors only ~10 did sign up while the average visit duration was just 30 seconds.

 Note: I’m not sure if it’s us or the service, but we haven’t managed to pay with VISA after trying to do it several times, so we had to use PayPal.

 Here is a case study that urged us to go with Reddit ads.
 We’ve tried displaying the ad both on the main page and in subreddits and limited the budget to $40.

-The main page ad slots are available for almost every day BUT! here your pay per impressions and given the number of Reddit visitors, you can imagine how much money you’ll need.
+The main page ad slots are available for almost every day BUT! here you pay per impressions and, given the number of Reddit visitors, you can imagine how much money you’ll need.

 The results: CPC of around 20¢, average visit duration of ~1.5 min, but only about 10 signups in the end.